barakplasma/vending-machine-finitely/README.md

 # Vending Machine Finite State Machine

-This project is a brief example of a finite state machine library built on top of [Gatsby](https://www.gatsbyjs.org/) app with serverless functions for creating mock/real data that can be deployed to ZEIT Now with zero configuration.
+This project is a brief example of a finite state machine library built on top of a [Gatsby](https://github.com/zeit/now-examples/tree/master/gatsby-functions) app with serverless functions for creating mock/real data that can be deployed to ZEIT Now with zero configuration.

 ## Development / Local Running
 Use `now dev` to develop locally, and visit the link it produces to see the live local version.